peterblazejewicz/AngularJS101/README.md

 > For this example we need to use NPM to install the resources we need in our application such as Grunt and the Grunt plugins.
 To do this just right-click in the Project (in this case AngularJS101) and select Add > New Item.
 In the dialog select NPM configuration file

 The `generator-aspnet` ships with individual files templates for nearly all type of client or server side items in `Visual Studio`.
 To generate `NPM` package use package subgenerator which has a syntax `yo aspnet:PackageJson [options]`.
-So from comamnd-line type:
+So from command-line type:
 ```
 yo aspnet:PackageJson
 ```